 Weiqing-Su George is a native speaker of Chinese, and has native fluency in English, advanced skills in Cantonese, and intermediate skills in Japanese.
 She is a member of the American Council on the Teaching of Foreign Languages and the Chinese Language Teachers Association.

-Hua is an associate professor in the Department of Human Centered Design, a faculty member of the graduate fields of design and environmental analysis and real estate, and the Cornell China Center
+Hua is a professor in the Department of Human Centered Design, a faculty member of the graduate fields of design and environmental analysis and real estate, and former director of the Cornell China Center.

 Tristan Ivory's research is principally concerned with sub-Saharan African geographic, social, and economic mobility.
 As a 2020–21 Global Public Voices fellow, he collaborated with Guilherme Kenjy Chihaya Da Silva (Umeå University, Sweden).